JanWielemaker/rserve-sandbox/README.md

 # R Rserve docker image for safe execution

 This directory builds a docker image that safely executes Rserve.
-Rserve connections use a Unix domain socket, such   that  that container can be started with the `--net=none` to deny it   any  access to a network.
-The socket is created in the volume `/rserve` and names `socket`.
+Rserve connections use a Unix domain socket,  such   that  the container can be started with the `--net=none` to deny it   any  access to a network.
+The socket is created in the volume `/rserve`  and named `socket`.
 There are two ways to make the socket available:

   1. Start using `--name=rserve`.
 This makes the socket available from